Skip to main content

 Code Style

 Consistent code style is enforced via automated linters.
 Please make sure your changes pass linting before submitting a PR.
 Ruby: We use RuboCop for Ruby code.
-Configuration lives in server/.rubocop.yml.
+The configuration lives in server/.rubocop.yml and is shipped with spree-starter, so it’s only available after running pnpm server:setup.
 Run it from the server/ directory:

 cd server